AcroMedia/ansible-role-virtual-host/README.md

 ## Requirements

-- The acro infrastructure utilities must already be installed on the server

-- Acro-add-website.sh must already be installed (and configured) on the server
+- Acro devops utils must already be installed and configured

 - LetsEncrypt installed, configured, and working

+- Mariadb installed, configured, and working

 - If you're providing your own manually registered SSL certificate, the certificate + key need to be placed on the server **before** this role is invoked.